kiehozero/atu-fundda2022/README.md

 \
 2 - I attempted to recreate the code used to create the normal distribution PDFs on Wikipedia.
 I didn't want to take the exact code, but rather amend the condensed version Ian provided in an earlier notebook.
 It took me way too long to realise that the make_gauss function the original user created divided everything by 1.
 I'd earlier gone down a rabbit hole of trying to strategically place sqrt() functions from NumPy inside the density function, rather than in the list, of course with no success.
 \
 3 - In the course of writing an explanation for the density function and in plotting an equivalent of the Wikipedia PDF plots, I noticed a difference in the LaTeX equation used there, and in what was provided in the course material.
 With some quick testing I realised that they produced the same results, so I have indicated where I have sourced the density calculation from each time it occurs.
+The exact commit where I tested these and removed them from the code is [here](https://github.com/kiehozero/atu-fundda2022/commit/f7e0f60ea2299123f01bb2f304df747db4ede49c).

 **References**: